EdwhakKB/SC-SP-ENGINE/README.md

 ### Week 6:
   * On Thorns, the HUD is hidden during the cutscene
   * Also there's the Background girls being spooky during the "Hey!" parts of the Instrumental
+  * Added rain for roses, added some effects to thorns but left senpai alone
 ### Week 7:
   * No extra features yet!